ASeriousMister/SeedSearch.py/README.md

 ### Warning
 Running issued could be encountered due to APIs limits.
 To check only a few seeds that could be more valuable, use [SeedCheck.py](https://github.com/ASeriousMister/SeedCheck.py)

+## Tutorial
+[Here](https://anubitux.org/search-for-bip39-seeds-with-anubitux/) you can see how the tool works.

 ## Installation
 The tool was tested in Ubuntu 20.04 with Python3.8 and Ubuntu 22.04 with Python3.10.